In Las Vegas / Clark County

 If the minor inherits a share of real estate under a Set-Aside without Administration procedure it may be possible in some cases to award the property to the minor's parent(s), depending on the circumstances of the case.

-The Clark County Probate Commissioner will give advisory opinions to attorneys to in uncontested probates.
-So, assuming the probate is uncontested, a discussion with the Commissioner can be a good way to learn the how the minor's inheritance can be most economically handled.
+The Clark County Probate Commissioner will give advisory opinions to attorneys in uncontested probates.
+So, assuming the probate is uncontested, a discussion with the Commissioner can be a good way to learn how the minor's inheritance can be most economically handled.
+However, during periods in which the Clark County Probate Commissioner's office is under-staffed, the Commissioner is much less available for this.